BrianSantoso/unet-facade/README.md

-# facade-unet
+# unet-facade
-Pytorch UNet to perform segmentation of building facades
+Pytorch UNet to perform semantic segmentation on building facades